Ansonia, Connecticut: Neighborhoods

 Downtown – The original industrial village and later borough of Ansonia.
-Includes the area stretching between the factories at the north side of down town to the newer shopping plazas on the south side of downtown (Big Y, Target, etc.)
+Includes the area stretching between the factories at the north side of down town to the newer shopping plazas on the south side of downtown (Marshalls, Home Goods, Target, etc.)

 Library District – The neighborhood surrounding the Ansonia Library.
 Just east of downtown on top of the cliff.
 Includes the residential neighborhood between State Street and Beaver Street including South Cliff Street, North Cliff Street, Mott Street and Cottage Avenue.
 Contains mostly single-family historic Queen Anne Victorian homes.
 While now predominantly middle class, this area was settled early in Ansonia's history and was once home to many of the wealthy industrial families of Ansonia.

-North End – The area comprising the North Main Street corridor stretching from Downtown to the Seymour town line.
+North End – The area comprising the North Main Street corridor stretching from Downtown to the Seymour Town line.

 Reservoir – The area comprises the area of the Beaver, North Prospect, and Prospect Street corridors.
 It is along the Quillinan Reservoir.

 Derby Hill – The area surrounding the Elm Street and Jewett Street area on the east side.
 Elm Street is also the town's historic district and was part of the original 1654 settlement of Derby.
 The name of this section of the town is sometimes disputed.

 Hilltop – The area of the city that comprises the area of Prindle Avenue, Pulaski Highway and Ford Street corridors.
 This section was mainly farm land in the early days of the town.
 After World War II, it was developed as the largest residential area of the city.

 West Ansonia – The residential village that comprised the west side of the Naugatuck River across from Ansonia (downtown).
-The original West Ansonia neighborhood consisted of High, Maple, and Jersey streets (the latter somewhat redirected and now known as 'Olson Drive'), and later its name was synonymous with the entire present west side of the city.
+The original West Ansonia neighborhood consisted of High, Maple, and Jersey Streets (the latter somewhat redirected and now known as 'Olson Drive'), and later its name was synonymous with the entire present west side of the city.

 Windy Hill – A section of West Ansonia centered around Murray, May, and Francis street.
-This area is considered to encompass the territory from the Derby town line to Grove Street.
+This area is considered to encompass the territory from the Derby Town line to Grove Street.

 Silver Hill – The section of West Ansonia along the Silver Hill Road corridor.
 Parts of this section are shared with Derby.